MatthiasHinz/AlgebR/README.md

 ![Console Session](https://github.com/MatthiasHinz/AlgebR/raw/master/output/myDerivationGraph.png)

 ###2.2 Getting started with the examples from GitHub
- After installation all dependencies mentioned in section 1, download or checkout the github repository.
+ After installing all dependencies mentioned in section 1, download or checkout the GitHub repository.
 The R working has to be set to the directory where all scripts and files are contained.
-Now you should be able to execute any of the example-scripts, e.g. `example-mini.R`, `SPODT-example.R` or `example-interpolation_algebR.R`
+Now it is possible to execute any of the example-scripts, e.g. `example-mini.R`, `SPODT-example.R` or `example-interpolation_algebR.R`

  All derivation graphs will be exported and written to the output-folder in different formats (currently dot, svg and pdf).
-Please note that the plot in R does not display the derivation grahps with all details, so always take the exported files as referenece (See known issues in section 5.1)
+It is important to mention that the plot in R does not display the derivation grahps with all details, including the semantic annotations (See known issues in section 5.1).

 ##3.
 Usage

 ###3.1 load library

-In order to load AlgebR into R you just need to download and source the file `graphFunctions.R`.
+In order to load AlgebR into R, it is necessary to download and source the file `graphFunctions.R`.
 `source("graphFunctions.R") #offline`

-If you want, you can also source the file directly from github, which is faster and assures you always work with the lates version
+Alternatively, the script can be sourced directly from github, which is faster and assures to allway work with the lates version.
 `source("https://github.com/MatthiasHinz/AlgebR/raw/master/graphFunctions.R") #directly load from gitub`

-If you now inspect the workspace with `ls()`, you should have the following output, if you started a clean R session.
+When inspecting the workspace with `ls()`, the following output should appear, provided that R was started with a clean session.
 ```
 > ls()
 [1] "algebr"             "captureSemantics"   "captureSemantics<-"
 ```
 With exception of the `captureSemantics` functions, all functions and objects are bundled wihin the `algebr`-envrionment.
 The easiest way to acess them is using `algebr$...`.
-You can also mask the library on the global environment using `attach(algebr)`, but it is not recommended, as it will result in an overfull workspace and may cause unexpected behaviour.
+It is possible to mask the library on the global environment using `attach(algebr)`, but it is not recommended, as it will result in an overfull workspace and may cause unexpected behaviour.

 ###3.2 Provenance recording